theJYC/checkedin./contribute.md

-# DebugLog
+# ContributionLog

-This is a working documentation of currently-existent bugs that need to be addressed in order for `checkedin.` to function in its full capacity.
+Below are a couple of lists of 1) suggested next-steps, and 2) currently-existent bugs that need to be addressed in order for `checkedin.` to function in its full capacity.

-The list is organised in the order of priority.
+The lists are organised in order of priority.

+## Next Steps

+### Include Location input on modal form

+Allow user to input optional location data, and integrate Google PlaceAutocomplete API in order to create an elegant dropdown location search bar.

+## Debugging Opportunities

 ### Form should be validating for required fields.